t-scholtz/EchoMind/README.md

 # EchoMind
-Speech analysis script that converts audio into text and phonems
+Speech analysis script that converts audio into text and phonemes

 ![Temp logo](/project_resources/logo_ver2.png "Temp logo")

+This readme consists of:
+- Overview of functionality
+- Install guide
+- Usage guide

+# Functionality

+The script is able to take in audio files and multi-layered folders containing audio files.
+It then converts the audio files to wave files and segments them into 15* second clips.
+It analyses these segments and outputs transcripts, ipa data, and phones.

 # How to install
-You will require the following projects to run script
+You will require the following projects/software to run the script
 - Terminal software
+- Python Libraries
+- Allosaurus
+- Vosk
+- Whisper
+- Whisper-timestamped
 - Talk bank data

 ## Terminal software

 ### wget

-**Ubunutu/Debian**
+**Ubuntu/Debian**

 ` sudo apt-get install wget `